-Thomas's was founded in 1971 when Joanna Thomas, an actress and mother of three young children, started the Ranelagh Kindergarten in a Pimlico church hall (now Thomas's Kindergarten, Pimlico).
+Thomas's was founded in 1971 when Joanna Thomas, an actress and mother of three young children, started the Ranelagh Kindergarten in a Pimlico church hall.
 Six years later, the success of the kindergarten and the strong demand for London day schools of quality encouraged David Thomas, a former Gurkha Officer, to join his wife in founding a school for older children.
 The school was to embody the ideals they had developed themselves as parents of children in London day schools.
 They envisaged a co-educational school, with high academic aims, but also with a wide curriculum taught by energetic members of staff.
 Following the acquisition of a building in Cadogan Gardens in 1977, the 'Kensington Court Lower School' came into being with two teachers and 11 pupils.

 In less than four years the school, now named 'Thomas's', had over 200 children.
 Demand for places continued to increase and, in response to this, Thomas's expanded in 1981 into two buildings in Cottesmore Gardens, just south of Kensington Gardens, to create Thomas's Kensington.

 By the end of 1989 the Preparatory School at Cadogan Gardens needed more space and in August 1990 the freehold was acquired of the former Sir Walter St John's Grammar School in Battersea.
 The school, which became Thomas's Battersea, moved to its extensive new premises in October 1990 and the leasehold buildings in Cadogan Gardens were sold.
 Thomas’s Battersea educates 540 boys and girls aged from four to 13 years old.

 In September 1992 Thomas's Kindergarten, Battersea was started in the crypt of St Mary's Church educating 45 children aged from two to four years old.